Nickhunt2243/lambda-calculus-interpreter/README.md

 ```

 Evaluates to `7`.
 Multi-argument functions are just functions returning
-functions — currying is not syntactic sugar here, it is the actual evaluation
+functions.
+Currying is not syntactic sugar here, it is the actual evaluation
 model.
 The type inferencer infers `add : int -> int -> int` without any
 annotations.